click on sponsor for links to their web sites

 SECTION III.
 ELECTION OF THE BOARD OF REGENTS:

-LRCC shall have a Board of Regents consisting of nine (9) members in good standing, elected by order of popular vote, to these positions yearly by the voting membership.
+LRCC shall have a Board of Regents consisting of seven (7) to nine (9) members in good standing, elected by order of popular vote, to these positions yearly by the voting membership.
 Any voting member in good standing wishing to run shall notify the Election Chair in writing prior to October 31.
 All potential candidates shall complete a nomination form.
 All names shall be published in the November LRCC newsletter.
 All candidate names shall be read out loud at the December general meeting.
 Voting will be held at the January general meeting with members in good standing casting votes for no more than nine (9) candidates.
 (See section IV for Regent duties and responsibilities)

 Membership chair shall provide a current list of members in good standing to the Election chair one week prior to the January membership meeting of the election year.
 Candidates must be able to satisfy the following requirements for election.